jevgenyonegin/OneShot_Notification_Autorescan_Mod/README.md

-# OneShot for Termux with vibro/sound notification and 10 second delay between auto-rescan
+# OneShot for Termux with vibro/sound notification and 10 seconds delay between auto-rescan

 ## FIRST!
 ```